tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-software-tests.md

 enforced automatically and effortlessly after it's checked into your CI.

 Also, please pay attention to the fact that I am not talking about the tests as a way to ensure that there are no bugs.
-Tests can really give you any guarantees here.
+Tests can't really give you any guarantees here.

 # First-class citizen
 Due to the reasons above, I am certain that tests (end-to-end, integration, unit, etc) deserve